ibbenz/ba_222_gencg_h1901_students/README.md

 The animation: https://github.com/ibbenz/ba_222_gencg_h1901_students/blob/master/Small_Videos/Mountains_fast.mp4

 # Project 2: Pointillation
 The origin idea was to create a kind of 3D-Cubes made with two squares and four edges.
 By the variation of the edges and squares a new shape emerged.
 It consists of four dots variing in diameter and orientation.
 An overlay of such elements colored in red, blue and green gives the appearance of a rope or even the texture of Pointillism Artwork.
 The latter gave this project finally its name.
+The project is interactive.
+The elevator movement will dissolve the pointillistic rope which rearanges during the movement and falls back to its original position at the end of the movement.

 ![Pointillism](https://github.com/ibbenz/ba_222_gencg_h1901_students/blob/master/Small_Videos/Pointilation_Pic.jpg "Pointillism")
 The animation: https://github.com/ibbenz/ba_222_gencg_h1901_students/blob/master/Small_Videos/Pointilation.mp4